lucfreelance/eldorado/src/blog/revolutionizing-the-bar-experience-black-lines'-brand-identity-evolution.md

 ---
-title: "Design inspiration: the best projects from November"
+title: "Revolutionizing the Bar Experience: Black Lines' Brand Identity Evolution"
-des: "From an immersive rendering of King Kong to a map that breaks down the UK into 1400 songs, these are some of our favourite studio projects from November..."
+des: "Explore the transformative journey of Black Lines, reshaping the bar scene with its innovative approach to serving cocktails and redefining brand identity..."
-postDate: "26-Nov-2019"
+postDate: "27-Oct-2023"
-img: "/assets/images/blog/blog-post-02.jpg"
+img: "/assets/images/blog/blog-post-02.png"
-btnText: "read more"
+btnText: "Read More"
-author: "Alexender Schoitiz"
+author: "Voilatin Editorial Team"
-featureImg: "/assets/images/blog/blog-details-image.jpg"
+featureImg: "/assets/images/blog/blog-feature-image-02.jpg"
 ---

-### Black Lines brand identity, by & Smith
+## Black Lines brand identity, by & Smith

 Black Lines wants it to be as easy to serve a Negroni as it is a pint of lager.
 The drinks company is seeking to revolutionise the bar experience by serving cocktails by draught with a changing menu of drinks (as well as same favourite stand-bys).
 A pink grapefruit spritz was served through the summer while a new pear and white tea fizz joins the line-up for winter.